epitools/epitools-matlab/README.md

 ### What is this software for? ###

-* This software allows to extract the membrane signal from 3D time lapse microscopy data
+* This software allows to extract the membrane signal from 3D time lapses of developing epithelia
 * version 0.1 beta

 ### How do I get set up? ###